slamdata/reform-push/README.md

 # Precog Push

-This projject contains various scripts for pushing to various datasources.
+This project contains various scripts for pushing to various datasources.
 Ideally these scripts will eventually become connectors.
 Below you'll find some instructions on how to run these scripts.

 ## Google BigQuery